Billplz/api_slate/source/index.html.md

 | authorize_consent_url | string  | Url provided by Paynet for you to redirect your customer to complete their consent form |

 <aside class="notice">
-  In sandbox, you are limited to 1 request / 10 seconds.
-In production you are limited to 3 requests / 10 minutes.
+  You are required to redirect your customer to the authorize_consent_url to complete the consent approval process
 </aside>

 ### Get a Consent